 To give yourself the best chance of getting a mortgage you should make sure you are registered on the voter's roll and try to obtain a current account or credit card with the bank your deposit is held with.

 Regardless of all of the above it may still be possible to get a mortgage if you are putting down a large deposit, have good jobs with a steady income and do not want to borrow beyond your means.
 A decent mortgage broker will be able to look at your situation and help you put together a good case for why someone should lend to you.
 They will also know which lenders to go to and which to avoid, so that your chances of getting a mortgage are increased.

 I believe we can help you and that you would benefit from speaking to one of our independent mortgage advisers.
-Please call 0344 346 3672 and tell the consultant the date and title of your question, they will then be able to help you.
+Please call 0344 346 3672 and one of our consultants will then be able to help you.

 Answers provided in response to Ask the experts are based on the information provided and do not constitute advice under the Financial Services & Markets Act.
 They reflect the personal views of the authors and do not necessarily represent the views, positions, strategies or opinions of John Charcol.
 All comments are made in good faith, and John Charcol will not accept liability for them.

 We recommend you seek professional advice with regard to any of these topics where appropriate.